Lipen/discrete-math-course/typst/lec-relations.typ

   *Verification:*
   - *Reflexive:* Every person lives in the same city as themselves #YES
   - *Symmetric:* If person A and B live in the same city, then B and A live in the same city #YES
-  - *Transitive:* If A and B live in the same city, and B and C live in the same city, then A and C live in the same city #YES
+  - *Transitive:* If A and B live in the same city, and B and C do so, then A and C live in the same city #YES

   *Equivalence classes:* Each equivalence class consists of all people living in the same city.
   - $eqclass("Alice", R)$ = all people living in Alice's city
   - This naturally partitions the population by cities

-  *Real-world application:* This equivalence relation is used in demographic analysis and urban planning.
+  *Application:* This relation captures a common social grouping based on location.
 ]

 #pagebreak()